uncognic/DuckOS/README.md

 A open-sourced Windows operating system, which is a modification of the original windows 10, designed to improve performance and reduce latency.

 ### Notes & Disclaimers
 ⚠️ ***This ISO IS STILL IN DEVELOPEMENT / ALPHA!
-Meaning bugs will occur, but DuckOS is stable enough!***
+Meaning bugs will occur, but DuckOS is stable enough!***<br>
 📝 This ISO is a highly modified fork of a different custom OS!
-Be aware of this and don't say the ISO is stolen!
+Be aware of this and **don't say the ISO is stolen!**<br>
-🐧 If the windows image for some reason isn't good for you, check out our Linux version :)
+🐧 If the Windows image for some reason isn't good for you, check out our Linux version :)<br>

 ### **What do we offer?**

 DuckOS is **pre-tweaked**.
-While maintaining compatibility, but also good for performance.
+While maintaining compatibility, it's also good for performance.
 Here's a good list of what we did to make the image very fast:

 - Disabled Power Saving
 - Automatically enabled MSI Mode